 In either instance, if you are fired for causes not specified in company policies or your contract, you may have a legal claim against your employer for breach of contract.

 In California, the Marcarian Law Firm has years of experience in protecting the employment of clients with or without at-will clauses.
-We also handle many other employment cases such as discrimination, harassment, and wage and hour law matters.
+We also handle many other employment cases, such as discrimination, Sexual Harassment, and wage and hour law matters.
 Contact us today at 800-924-3784 to arrange an initial consultation.